 - After taking control of Taiwan the KMT renamed countless streets, settlements, and administrative divisions to indoctrinate the population through geography.
 Among the concepts commonly imposed as place names are the Eight Virtues (Bādé 八德), typically paired off to yield four proper names: Zhōngxiào 忠孝 (loyalty), Rén’ài 仁愛 (benevolence), Xìnyì 信義 (faith), and Hépíng 和平 (peace).
 These names were assigned to the high mountain districts that had only been known as the “savage land” of their respective counties in Japanese times, an act of indigenous erasure and nowadays an obvious candidate for reform through transitional justice legislation.
 Thus we have Heping in Taichung and Ren’ai and Xinyi in Nantou, but no Zhongxiao, because it sounds vulgar in Taiwanese Hokkien.
 As near as I can tell the highest administrative division with the name Zhongxiao is a village in Yilan—and it’s regularly the target of ridicule.
 Zhongxiao is used more often in Taipei but I suspect that’s only because Mandarin Chinese is more commonly spoken there. ↩

 - This confusing barrage of nomenclature is a consequence of describing a place as well as the people who live there in several languages with multiple romanization systems.
-Most places in Taiwan have historic names in one or more aboriginal languages, Taiwanese Hokkien, Japanese, and Mandarin Chinese, all of which can be romanized in a variety of ways.
+Most places in Taiwan have historic names in one or more indigenous Taiwanese languages, Taiwanese Hokkien, Japanese, and Mandarin Chinese, all of which can be romanized in a variety of ways.
 In this case the original Bunun place name Boqaiv was transliterated into Japanese as Bukai (from which Bogai and Vogai, other common names, are derived).
 A Mandarin Chinese reading of the Japanese kanji for Bukai is how we arrive at Wujie (formerly Wuchieh in the Wade–Giles romanization system).
-The name of the tribe itself also dates back to Japanese times; originally they were called the Sabakam or the Sabakan, one of several tribes of the Takituduh (Zhoushe 卓社群) group of Bunun. ↩
+The name of the community itself also dates back to Japanese times; originally they were called the Sabakam or the Sabakan, one of several communities of the Takituduh (Zhoushe 卓社群) branch of Bunun. ↩

-- It should be noted that the only link established between the Qubing tribe and the Qubing site is entirely an accident of geography.
+- It should be noted that the only link established between the Qubing indigenous community and the Qubing site is entirely an accident of geography.
 Whether the Bunun are the descendants of the people who lived here thousands of years ago is unknown.
-What we do know is that the Bunun only recently acquired this territory through intertribal warfare. ↩
+What we do know is that the Bunun only recently acquired this territory. ↩

-- Administratively this is Qīn’ài Village 親愛村, home to three Taiwanese aboriginal groups: Truku, Seediq, and Atayal.
+- Administratively this is Qīn’ài Village 親愛村, home to three Taiwanese indigenous peoples: Truku, Seediq, and Atayal.
 Pulan itself is only the Truku part of the village from what I can tell.
 In Japanese times it was known as Inago, and it seems the ruins of the original Japanese garrison can still be found nearby.
 For more about Pulan try here or here. ↩